 DAEG Prep Classes for the ACT and SAT

 There will be an ACT session consisting of two classes (one focusing on Math and the other on English), for those students planning to take the ACT.
-The ACT session will meet on 1/24 and 1/31, with a snow date, if needed, on 2/7.
-The suggested ACT exam date is 2/10.
+The ACT session will meet on 1/22 and 1/29, with a snow date, if needed, on 2/5.
+The suggested ACT exam date is 2/8, but your child may take the exam at any time prior to May 15th.
 Please click here to register for the ACT prep session.

 There will be an SAT session consisting of two classes (one focusing on Math and the other on English), for those students planning to take the SAT.
-The SAT session will meet on 2/14 and 2/28, with a snow date, if needed, on 3/6.
-The suggested SAT exam date is 3/9.
+The SAT session will meet on 2/12 and 2/26, with a snow date, if needed, on 3/5.
+The suggested SAT exam date is 3/8, but your child may take the exam at any time prior to May 15th.
 Please click here to register for the SAT prep session.

 Please contact DAEG Education & Enrichment Chair Mekhala Attonito at meksub@gmail.com with any questions.